MTT Poker Strategy from Proven Winners – Crush Your Tournaments

 GTO strategy has been floated a lot over the last few years, and while there are players who swear by it, the truth is that you don’t need to play GTO poker all the time to beat most MTT players.

-Until you reach the highest levels of play, you will actually want to play exploitatively, as your opponents will be making quite a few critical mistakes you can capitalize on.
+Until you reach the highest levels of play, you will want to play exploitatively, as your opponents will make quite a few critical mistakes you can capitalize on.

 When you play a tournament, you should do your best to be focused and be aware of how each of the players at your table is playing in certain situations.